AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 Adobe Experience Manager Guides comes with a feature in the Web Editor that enables you to check the overall integrity of your references and generate reports for them.

-You can view the topic list, manage the metadata of all references, and view the multimedia list for the current map from the **Reports** tab in the Web Editor.
+You can view the topic list, manage the metadata of all references, view the multimedia list and fix all the broken links for the current map from the **Reports** tab in the Web Editor.

 ## Generate an Excel file from the Topic List view

 The **Topic List** view provides detailed information about your topics, such as the reference type, document state, and author.

-You can create a report of the topics by performing the following steps:
+You can view a report of the topics by performing the following steps:

 1. In the **Repository** panel, open the DITA map file in Map view.

+    >[!NOTE]
+    >
+    > You can also open a DITA map directly in the **Map console** tab from the drop-down on the left top of the home page.

 1. Select the **Open in map console** icon.

     ![](images/map-console.png){width="600" align="left"}